Ship Ahoy (album)

-Ship Ahoy is an album by Philadelphia soul group The O'Jays, released on November 10, 1973 on Philadelphia International Records.
-The album was a critical and commercial success, reaching #1 on Billboards "Black Albums" chart and #11 on the "Pop Albums" chart and launching two hit singles, "For the Love of Money" and "Put Your Hands Together."
+Ship Ahoy is the seventh album by Philadelphia soul group the O'Jays, released in 1973 on Philadelphia International Records.
+The album was a critical and commercial success, entering Billboard on November 10, and reaching No. 11.
+It reached No. 1 on the "Black Albums" chart and launched two hit singles, "For the Love of Money" and "Put Your Hands Together."
 Conceived as a theme album built around the title track, Ship Ahoy includes socially relevant tracks and love songs under a cover that is itself notable for its serious subject matter.
 The album, which achieved RIAA platinum certification in 1992 for over 1 million copies sold, has been reissued multiple times, including in a 2003 edition with a bonus track.
 Ship Ahoy was the highest selling R&B album on the Billboard Year-End chart for 1974.